POETSII/tinsel/doc/Overview.md

 ## Memory subsystem

-POETS is heavily inspired by SpiNNaker and, like SpiNNaker, needs to offer applications a generous amount of memory to hold, for example, graphs representing large physical systems.
-Also like SpiNNaker, there is no need to give applications the illusion of a single shared memory space.
-Instead, message-passing is intended to be the primary communication mechansim.
+It is believed that POETS applications will typically require a generous amount of memory to hold, for example, highly-connected graphs representing large physical systems.
+But there is no requirement to give applications the illusion of a single shared memory space.
+Rather, message-passing is intended to be the primary communication mechansim.

 FPGA boards typically provide a number of high-bandwidth DRAMs and it